People of the Waters

 People of the Waters will have a major impact on the Museum, the community, and our role in serving students and teachers.
 It combines science, math, environmental history, heritage and the arts in a captivating interactive format.
 This exhibition will be the only one in its class in eastern Wisconsin, making the Museum a primary resource for enriching field trip opportunities that align and enhance classroom instruction.

 This project would not have been possible without sponsors and private support.
 Thank you for your commitment to making this innovative exhibition a reality!
-The Museum extends a sincere thank you to our Major Sponsors: Associated Bank, Alberta S. Kimball-Mary L. Anhaltzer Foundation, John E. Kuenzl Foundation.
+The Museum extends a sincere thank you to our Major Sponsors: Associated Bank, Alberta S. Kimball-Mary L. Anhaltzer Foundation, John E. Kuenzl Foundation, Oshkosh Area Community Foundation.

 The Museum also extends a huge thank you to the award-winning Split Rock Studios, Mike and Karen Ann Hoffman of the Menominee Nation Clans Committee, the Ho-Chunk Nation, archaeologists Dr. Jeffrey Behm from the University of Wisconsin Oshkosh and Dr. Ray Reser from the University of Wisconsin Stevens Point, geologist Dr. William Mode and paleontologist Dr. Joseph Peterson from the University of Wisconsin Oshkosh, and Jack Steinbring, adjunct scholar of anthropology at Ripon College, for their expert guidance and dedication of their time and talents.